Rewards for a reluctant departure22nd December 2018

 It must not have taken much to organise myself for I was in Laxey soon enough after getting there by bus.
 Some food was acquired in advance of my hike and I took the chance of pottering as far as the local train station, served by electric trams from Ramsey, Douglas and the top of Snaefell itself.
 Any temptation posed by a ride top the top of my objective was dispelled and I set off there on foot.

 My course took me along Glen Mooar towards Agneash with Laxey Wheel to be seen across the valley.
-Skies were laden with cloud at this point so one might have wondered at my resolve.
-From Agneash, I went east for a while in order to pick up a track that would take me past such hilltops as Slieau Ruy, Slieau Ouyr and Slieau Lhean.
+The skies were laden with clouds at this point, so one might have wondered at my resolve.
+From Agneash, I went east for a while to pick up a track that would take me past such hilltops as Slieau Ruy, Slieau Ouyr and Slieau Lhean.

 Passing Cragh Ouyr, dropped me down to the A18.
 The track disintegrated on the ever more boggy terrain but you can expect such things on a springtime stroll like the one that I was undertaking.
 A rest stop was taken by the roadside before I took advantage of ramblage rights (think right to roam, Manx style) to make a direct ascent of Snaefell’s steep north-eastern slopes.

 The forecast suggested otherwise but Sunday brought some decent weather before rain finally arrived in the evening.
 By then, I was back in Douglas so it was far from being an irritation.
-After the previous day’s exertions, some lighter activity was in order and there were matters needing attention before I head off for an excursion in any case.
+After the previous day’s exertions, some lighter activity was in order and matters were needing attention before I headed off for an excursion in any case.
 This was not going to be a day that brought disappointment.

 Inspired by it being cloudy by the time that I reached the place on a walk from Port Erin in July 2011, I decided that a longer visit to Castletown was in order.
 Handily, it remained sunny for much of the time that I was so some photography was allowed before the arrival of cloudier skies put a stop to such endeavours.
 Thus, I made up for any shortfall from my previous encounter with the place.